Nick Suzuki: International play

 Prior to his major junior career, Suzuki was a member of Team Ontario at the 2015 Canada Winter Games, winning a gold medal.
-Thereafter, he was one of three members of the Owen Sound Attack invited by Hockey Canada to participate in the annual World U-17 Hockey Challenge.
-Capturing gold as part of team Canada White, Suzuki recorded one goal and four points across six tournament games.
-The following year, he was named to the Canadian national under-18 team roster for the 2016 Ivan Hlinka Memorial Cup.
+Thereafter, he was one of three members of the Owen Sound Attack invited by Hockey Canada to participate in the 2015 World U-17 Hockey Challenge.
+Capturing gold as part of Canada White, Suzuki recorded one goal and four points across six tournament games.
+The following year, he was named to Canada under-18 team for the 2016 Ivan Hlinka Memorial Tournament.
 Collecting one goal and three points in four games played, Canada ultimately finished the tournament in fifth place.

-As a member of the Canadian national junior team, Suzuki participated in the 2019 World Junior Ice Hockey Championships held in British Columbia.
+As a member of Canada junior team, Suzuki participated in the 2019 World Junior Championships.
 He provided three assists in five games, whereas his country was eliminated following a 2–1 quarterfinal loss to Finland, marking the first time in history that Canada had hosted the tournament and not reached the medal rounds.

+During the 2025–26 season, Suzuki was named to Canada senior team for the 2026 Winter Olympics.
+Suzuki scored a goal in Canada's opening victory against Czechia in the group stage, but admitted to finding aspects of his use as a winger to be a difficult adjustment.
+His performance in the group stage generated criticism.
+In the tournament quarterfinal rematch with Czechia, he scored a crucial game-tying goal with minutes left in regulation time, allowing Canada to avoid elimination.
+Canada was ultimately defeated by the United States in the final, earning the silver medal.